Roles and responsibilities

 The amount of time you allocate to your mentoring role is dependent on the level of involvement you have agreed to with your candidate.
 It is recommended that you meet with your candidate face-to-face at least quarterly to plan and focus on demonstrating how their work meets the areas of technical and non-technical competency.
 Candidates will need to have updated their Candidate Practical Experience Logbook, and you will be asked to sign off on competencies achieved to date.

-If you are unable to continue mentoring your candidate for any reason, you should provide them with as much notice as possible to support them with finding a replacement, for example, continue as their mentor until the end of their current Program module.
+If you are unable to continue mentoring your candidate for any reason, you should provide them with as much notice as possible to support them with finding a replacement, for example, continue as their mentor until the end of their current Program module and provide them with an interim mentors report acknowledging the competencies achieved to date.

 If you and your candidate work in a large organisation, or you are mentoring your candidate from outside their organisation, your candidate will also require the support of a line manager.
 The line manager will provide day-to-day exposure to relevant activities and tasks needed to develop required competence, whereas your role is to provide high-level workplace support and guidance to your candidate.